-AS Finora Capital is a public limited company incorporated and domiciled in Estonia.
-The principal activity of AS Finora Capital (hereinafter: the Parent Company) and its subsidiaries (hereinafter collectively referred to as: the Group) is the provision of financial services to private and corporate customers.
-The consolidated statements of the Group disclose the financial indicators of AS Finora Capital (hereinafter: the Parent Company) and its 100% subsidiaries Finora Factoring OÜ and Finora kreditas UAB.
+AS AS Finora Group (former name AS Finora Capital) is a public limited company incorporated and domiciled in Estonia.
+The principal activity of AS Finora Group (hereinafter: the Parent Company) and its subsidiaries (hereinafter collectively referred to as: the Group) is the provision of financial services to private and corporate customers.
+The consolidated statements of the Group disclose the financial indicators of AS Finora Group (hereinafter: the Parent Company) and its 100% subsidiaries Finora Bank UAB (former name Finora kreditas UAB) (Lithuania) and Finora Factoring OÜ (Estonia).

-The financial year of the Group started on 1 January 2021 and ended on 31 December 2021.
+The financial year of the Group started on 1 January 2022 and ended on 31 December 2022.
 The figures in the consolidated financial statements are presented in euros.

-The consolidated financial statements of the Group for the year ended 31 December 2021 were approved by the management on 20 May 2022.
+The consolidated financial statements of the Group for the year ended 31 December 2022 were approved by the management on 31 March 2023.
 The supervisory board of the Group has the right to approve or reject them and request that new statements be prepared in accordance with law.

-In May 2022, the European Central Bank issued a specialized bank license to Finora kreditas UAB, a subsidiary of Finora Capital AS in Lithuania.
+In May 2022, the European Central Bank issued a specialized bank license to Finora kreditas UAB, a subsidiary of Finora Group AS in Lithuania.